BRIEF SUMMARY AND INTRODUCTION: Until just a few

 the owners or members of the eligible entity elect corporate

 tax treatment, by filing Form 8832.
-A noncorporate entity
+A noncorporate

-treated as not being an entity that is separate from its
+be treated as not being an entity that is separate from its

 owner -- that is, its existence will be ignored -- unless